asvrada/CollegeProj-MiniGameEngine/README.md

 # Mini Game Engine

-A real time, interactive, single-threaded minial game engine.
+A real time, interactive, single-threaded minimal game engine.

 Due to the complexity of a "real" game engine and the fact that I was only a little more than one year into computer sciecne at the time coding this, this project, failed expectation.
 It's more like an **interative 3D model viewer** at the end.